-Eastern Cape Adventures.
+Eastern Cape Adventures and Must-Do Activities.
 South Africa’s second largest province, the Eastern Cape is the traditional home of the Xhosa people and the birthplace of South African legends such as Nelson Mandela and Oliver Tambo.

 A spectacular coastline with rugged cliffs, rich sea life and rough seas offers visitors a wide variety of sea based adventure activities - From bungee jumping off the Bloukrans River Bridge to deep sea fishing in picture perfect St Francis Bay; from boat trips and excellent Scuba diving in Algoa Bay to surfing at iconic J-Bay (Jeffrey’s Bay), one of the most famous surfing destinations in the world.

 If you prefer fresh water, try a paddle trip on a canoe on the Sunday’s and Kleinemonde rivers.